UgurBzkrt/ApacheS/README.md

 Or it is possible to do it from any remote access and access sources.

-"yum" applies to AmozonLinux machines.
+"yum" applies to AmazonLinux machines.

 "httpd" <-- Apache Server.